-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at 833-931-7277 by August 30, 2024.
-Be prepared to provide engagement number B121319 as proof of eligibility for the identity restoration services by Experian.
-What You Can Do To help protect your personal information, we strongly recommend you take the following steps, all of which are good ideas in any event: - Enroll in the credit monitoring service that we are offering to you.
-This will enable you to get alerts about any efforts to use your name and social security number to establish credit and to block that credit from being established if you were not the one who initiated it. - Carefully review statements sent to you by your bank, credit card company, or other financial institutions as well as government institutions like the Internal Revenue Service (IRS).
+Should you have any questions regarding the Credit Monitoring services, have difficulty enrolling, or require additional support, please contact Experian at 1-833-918-1728.
+Be prepared to provide engagement number as proof of eligibility for the Identity Restoration services by Experian.

+What You Can Do

+To help protect your personal information, we strongly recommend you take the following steps, all of which are good ideas in any event:

+- Enroll in the credit monitoring service that we are offering to you.
+This will enable you to get alerts about any efforts to use your name and social security number to establish credit and restoration assistance if you were not the one who initiated it. - Carefully review statements sent to you by your bank, credit card company, or other financial institutions as well as government institutions like the Internal Revenue Service (IRS).
 Notify the sender of these statements immediately by phone and in writing if you detect any suspicious transactions or other activity you do not recognize. - The attached Reference Guide describes additional steps that you can take and provides resources for additional information.
 We encourage you to read and follow these steps as well.

-For More Information If you have questions or concerns or learn of any suspicious activity that you believe may be related to this incident, please email privacy@levian.com.
+For More Information

+If you have questions or concerns or learn of any suspicious activity that you believe may be related to this incident, please call 1-833-918-1728.
 Please know that we take this matter very seriously, and we apologize for the concern and inconvenience this may cause you.
-Sincerely, LeVian Corp.